-School activities such as Reading Buddies, Math Olympiad, Peer Mediation, MentorWorks, Family Nights and various cultural events promote student involvement in learning.
-Dedicated teachers and parents sponsor fun after-school activities such as Chess Club, Odyssey of the Mind, Electronics Club and GEMS that challenge students to develop creative, critical, and strategic thinking skills.
+Family Nights and various cultural events promote student involvement in learning.
+Dedicated teachers and parents sponsor fun after-school activities such as Chess Club, Electronics Club and GEMS that challenge students to develop creative, critical, and strategic thinking skills.
 An active PTA and dedicated volunteers are valued partners in providing a quality education for all students.

-School colors: Blue and gold, signifying the importance of individual achievement and the Golden Rule.
+School Mascot: Golden the Eagle.
+Through Golden we foster an attitude of helping everyone to S.O.A.R by being Supportive, Optimistic, Accepting, and Responsible.
 We show our school spirit through a variety of activities initiated by our SCA representatives and officers.

 We maintain a strong and collaborative partnership with our parents and PTA.
 Also our community provides resources and support for our program and our students.